WhiteSenat0r/WhiteSenat0r/README.md

 I'm Davyd Melnychuk, also known as WhiteSenat0r.
 Welcome to my GitHub profile!

 👨‍💻 **About Me:**
-- Software developer with expertise in .NET and basic knowledge in Angular.
+- Software engineer at Honeycomb Software with expertise in .NET and React.
 - Currently pursuing a degree in Computer Science at The National University of Ostroh Academy.
 - Passionate about creating innovative solutions and learning new technologies.